l06066hb/jvman/README.en.md

 ## FAQ

-### Q: How to resolve environment variable setup failure?
+### Q: How to fix environment variable setup failure?
-A: Ensure running the program with administrator/sudo privileges or manually copy and set environment variable values.
+A: Ensure running with admin privileges or manually copy environment variable values.

-### Q: What to do if download speed is slow?
+### Q: What to do if download is slow?
 A: Configure proxy server in settings or use manual download feature.

 ### Q: How to backup current configuration?
-A: Program configuration files are stored in user directory, you can directly copy this directory for backup.
+A: Program config files are stored in `%APPDATA%/jvman`, simply copy this directory.

-### Q: How to handle version switching failure?
+### Q: How to handle version switch failure?
-A: Check if you have sufficient permissions and ensure the target JDK directory exists and is complete.
+A: Check for sufficient privileges and ensure target JDK directory exists and is complete.

-## Security
-Please report security vulnerabilities to [security@example.com](mailto:security@example.com).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Update Sources
+You can select update source in settings:
+- GitHub (International)
+- Gitee (Mainland China)